moogacs/docs.buf.build/docs/reference/images.md

   // buf_extension contains buf-specific extensions to FileDescriptorProtos.
   //
   // The prefixed name and high tag value is used to all but guarantee there
-  // will never be any conflict with Google's FileDescriptorProto definition.
+  // is never a conflict with Google's FileDescriptorProto definition.
   // The definition of a FileDescriptorProto has not changed in years, so
   // we're not too worried about a conflict here. optional ImageFileExtension buf_extension = 8042;